roytanck/network-admin-assistant/readme.txt

 1. Find plugins that are not active on any blog.
 1. Determine the impact in case a plugin needs to be upgraded, removed or reconfigured.
 1. See if a widget is in use on any blogs, and track down where.
-1. Find users who do not have a role on any site (and are not network administrators)
+1. Find users who do not have a role on any site (and are not network administrators).

 This plugin currently does nothing on single-site WordPress installs.